Subscribe Now

 BONS Event

+This year we are celebrating 20 years of BONS!
 You do not want to miss the biggest North Shore event of the summer!
-The BONS Event 2024 is back on August 15 at the fabulous Danversport.
+The BONS Event 2025 is back on August 14 at the fabulous Danversport.
 Enjoy an extraordinary evening filled with gourmet cuisine, refreshing drinks, and vibrant entertainment overlooking the marina.

 Space is limited so get your tickets now https://www.nshoremag.com/bonsevent/